LearAdini/JavaScript-Loops-and-BinaryGap/README.md

 ```

 ## Get The Longest Binary Gap of a Certain Value
-> In this exercise I need to find the longest binary gap of a given number,
+> In this exercise I need to find the longest binary gap of a certain value,
 >
-> Finding the binary gap meaning I need to find the most zero values between two 1's and return the longest binary gap of a certain value.
+> Finding the binary gap meaning I need to find the most zero values between two 1's and return the longest binary gap of the given value.
 >
-> For example, 1041 in binary is 10000010001. the "gap" is the zero values between the two 1's. count the longest "gap" between the 1's and its 5.
+> For example, 1041 in binary is 10000010001. the "gap" is the zero values between the two 1's. count the longest "gap" between the 1's and its 5
 >

 ● **script.js:**